perpetualintelligence/docs/docfx_project/articles/terminal/concepts/routers.md

 The `OneImx.Terminal` framework uses routers to direct commands from users or services.
 This article summarizes the terminal routers designed to abstract and simplify the integration of various communication protocols within .NET for `OneImx.Terminal` applications.

 ## Terminal Console Router
-The framework supports xref:OneImlx.Terminal.Runtime.TerminalConsoleRouter that allows end-users to manually enter commands into your terminal application.
+The framework supports @OneImlx.Terminal.Runtime.TerminalConsoleRouter that allows end-users to manually enter commands into your terminal application.
 It ensures that commands entered by the user are routed to the appropriate command runners for execution.

 **Note:** In this context, `console` refers to an abstraction of console routing, meaning the console can be a standard system console, a desktop application, or a web-based console.